Milad-AS/jira-ubuntu-crack/README.md

 <div dir="ltr">

 **✅ Congratulations!** Your Jira is now activated with a valid license and ready to use.
+The Python patch script has verified that everything is configured correctly.

 </div>